podinate/podinate/docs/docs/getting-started/quick-start.md

 Summary: 0 created, 1 updated, 0 deleted, 1 unchanged
 Are you sure you want to apply these changes?
 (Y/n)
 ```
 With a quick glance, you can check that Podinate will only change what you changed in the PodFile.
-Apply the configuration by pressing Y and enter, or just enter.
+Apply the configuration by pressing Y and enter.

 Now watch the changes be applied:
 ```bash